carlfranklin/BlazorStreamingDemo8/README.md

 ### Overview

+This demo targets .NET 8.
+For the .NET 7 version, go to https://github.com/carlfranklin/BlazorStreamingDemo

 Before we talk about Blazor, SignalR, REST, or gRPC, let's talk about streaming.

 ##### Streaming is not System.IO.Stream